djleamen/DJ-Portfolio/README.md

 ## Features
 - **About**:
-    - My technical skills and proficiencies
+    - Education and information about completed university courses.
-    - Detailed information about my professional and extracurricular experience.
+    - Comprehensive collection of my certificates and the extracurricular courses I've taken.
-    - Information about the courses I've taken, including descriptions and details.
+    - Interactive list of my technical and professional skills.
 - **Projects**: A showcase of my software development projects with descriptions and links.
+Can be searched and sorted.
 - **Services**: Details regarding the list of the services I provide.
-- **Contact**: Links to my GitHub and LinkedIn profiles.
+- **Contact**: Links to my social media profiles.
-- **Blog**: My Medium article posts.
+- **Blog**: My Substack article posts.

 ## Technologies Used